 This is not the first time Harvard targets cash.
 In April, Larry Summers, President Emeritus of Harvard University, former U.S. Treasury Secretary and member of the Board of Square – a mobile-payments start-up – called for the abolishment of the €500 banknote.
-And in February, Peter Sands, former Head of Standard Chartered Bank and senior fellow at Harvard published a paper Making it Harder for the Bad Guys: The Case for Eliminating High Denomination Notes.
+And in February, Peter Sands, former Head of Standard Chartered Bank and senior fellow at Harvard published a See Banknote paper.
+Making it Harder for the Bad Guys: The Case for Eliminating High Denomination Notes.

 So why are Harvard academics so concerned about the future of cash, or rather its absence in the future?
 Prof. Rogoff summarized his arguments in the Wall Street Journal.